nfdi4plants/nfdi4plants.github.io/src/content/docs/DataSharing.md

 ### Register with DataPLANT

-In order to use the [DataHUB][kb-DataHub] and other DataPLANT infrastructure and services, please [sign up][Registration] with DataPLANT.
+In order to use the [DataHUB][kb-DataHub] and other DataPLANT infrastructure and services, please [sign up][hp-registration]: with DataPLANT.

 <!-- Knowledge base Cross-references -->